🏛️ State Legislature — Vidhan Sabha & Parishad

 Historical Note

 The United Provinces Legislative Council existed during British rule.
 After independence, UP retained the bicameral system.
-Several states have attempted to create or abolish their Legislative Councils over the years — UP has never abolished its Parishad, making it the longest continuously functioning Legislative Council in India.
+Several states have attempted to create or abolish their Legislative Councils over the years, but UP has continued with its Parishad structure.

 Summary Cheat Sheet